JellyTitan/Sofle-Pico/README.md

 Double-check your work here.
 This step is hard to reverse if a mistake is made.
 #### Pi Pico MCU installed permanently with header pins
 You can permanently install the Pico using the 20-pin male-male headers that came with the Pico.
 1. insert the headers into the board and the Pico both before soldering.
 (The header pin rows can tilt a little if it's not inserted into both the board and the Pico.)
 The header pins may have one longer side.
 Install the longer side on the PCB, because you'll need to trim these, and the trimmed pins look better on the underside of the board.
-Use a piece of capton tape to attach the Pico to the PCB while soldering.
+Use a piece of kapton tape to attach the Pico to the PCB while soldering.

 1. Flip the board over.
 The pins on the back of the board that you will be soldering should _not_ be in the outline.
 Soldering 1 of the outermost pins on each pin header on the PCB.
 Hold the board up to make sure the pin header is sitting flush with the pcb.
 If it's not, you can reheat that joint until it is flush.
 *@todo - this pick is gross - grab another without smudges and cathair.*